 For more information: www.ge.ch/unpluspourtous (French)

 For many years, Genève Aéroport has been committed to systematic management of enterprise health and safety through voluntary measures.

 It thus has a policy on the subject that is formalised and communicated, has set up a health safety at work committee responsible for defining strategic and operational objectives, takes action intended to improve and maintain the health of staff and the monitoring thereof, organises training courses in that field, has a work medic on site, etc.

 All points, among many others, that were identified by the Promotion Santé Suisse foundation which, after an in-depth assessment, then awarded Genève Aéroport the “Friendly Work Space” label that distinguishes companies that successfully implement measures to optimise enterprise framework conditions and that make the health and safety of their staff central to their concerns.

 Since 2012, electric power chosen by Geneva Airport is composed for 20% of the product SIG Vitale Vert, supplied from renewable energy (solar and biomass) and hydropower naturemade star certified, and 80% of the product SIG Vitale Bleu, supplied from hydropower.

 This energy is partly produced in Geneva.
 This choice will contribute to the development of solar energy in the canton.

 Airport Carbon Accreditation

 Airport Carbon Accreditation is a certification program created by ACI Europe for managing greenhouse gas emissions.
 This certification assesses and recognizes the efforts made by airports to reduce their emissions of greenhouse gases and require verification by an independent third party.
-It includes four levels of certification: mapping, reduction, optimization and neutrality.
-To date 46 European airports have been accredited.
+It includes four levels of certification: (1) mapping, (2) reduction, (3) optimization and (3+) neutrality.
+To date more than 110 airports around the world have been accredited.